juanpovedapl/DevOps-Bootcamp/README.md

 docker-compose --version
 ```

+For other OS or troubleshooting check the link [here](https://docs.docker.com/compose/install/).

 ### 3. Github
 Similar to docker, git is installed within IBM Cloud Tools, just verify your installation running: